MoiCatPigeon/WT-MetaD-HREX_HJ/README.md

 blocks_bs.py:
   Python script used for bootstrapping analyses (standard deviation of free energy difference against open state).
   Check comment inside for details.

+GHBFIX*, gHBfix*, scalingParameters.dat, typesTable.dat:
+  Used for HBfix in GROMACS, executed by PLUMED